globus/django-globus-portal-framework/docs/source/tutorial/search/index-creation.rst

   must also be strings.
 Non-string values will raise an error if the types change.

 That's it for the actual metadata.
-The outer envelope of the sample above ``ingest_data`` and ``gmeta`` define the document as a search ingest document.
+The outer envelope of the sample above ``ingest_data`` and ``gmeta`` defines the document as a search ingest document.
 See the `ingest documentation <https://docs.globus.org/api/search/ingest/#gmetaentry_subjects_and_entries>`_ for more info.

 Portal Configuration
 ^^^^^^^^^^^^^^^^^^^^

-``SEARCH_INDEXES`` defines one or more search indices in your ``myportal/settings.py`` file.
-Use the ``uuid`` from the index create command above in :ref:`index_creation`.
+Copy-paste the following ``SEARCH_INDEXES`` dictionary in ``myportal/settings.py`` to define one or more search indices.
+Use the UUID of the index you created in :ref:`index_creation`.

 .. code-block:: python

+  # List of search indices managed by the portal
   SEARCH_INDEXES = {
       'my-index-slug': {
           'name': 'My Search Index',
-          'uuid': 'my-search-index-uuid',
+          'uuid': 'my-index-uuid',
       }
   }

 The configuration above consists of three pieces of information:

 * ``my-index-slug`` -- The slug for your index.
-This will map to the url and can be any reasonable value.
+This will map to the browser url and can be any reasonable value.
 * ``name`` -- The name for your index.
 This shows up in some templates and can be any value.
-* ``uuid`` -- The Globus Search index uuid.
-Can be found with ``globus search index list``
+* ``uuid`` -- The UUID of your index.
+This can be found with the ``globus search index list`` command line with the `Globus CLI <https://docs.globus.org/cli/#installation>`_.

 You should now have enough information to run your new portal.
+If the Django server is already running, make sure to refresh your webpage, otherwise start the server.

 .. code-block:: bash

   python manage.py runserver localhost:8000

-The name should show up on the index selection page at ``http://localhost:8000``, and the search record should now show up on the ``http://localhost:8000/my-index-slug/``.
+Your index name should show up on the index selection page at ``http://localhost:8000``, and the search record should now show up at ``http://localhost:8000/my-index-slug/``.
 The existing record can be edited by re-ingesting the same subject with different content, or new records can be created by changing the subject.

 Next, we will add facets to this portal.